RajpootMunda1/DevilX/README.md

 + After launching ```DevilX``` just select here what you want to do and type that number and press ENTER to continue.

 + You need to use `tor` in background while you try to bruteforce Instagram account `Don't Forget it` Otherwise you will get a server down error

++ Open a new termux session and type `tor` and press ENTER to run tor service.

 ## Screenshots
 ### Main menu